Santho09/ecommerce/README.md

 6. **Add to Favorites**: Click the heart icon to add products to favorites
 7. **View Favorites**: Click the floating action button (FAB) to see your favorites
 8. **Login/Signup**: Click the "Login" button to create an account or sign in
+9. **Checkout**: Add items to your cart and go through the checkout form to place real orders
-9. **Dashboard**: After logging in, access your dashboard to view purchase history and spending trends
+10. **Dashboard**: After logging in, access your dashboard to view detailed orders and analytics
-10. **Dark Mode**: Toggle the theme using the moon/sun icon in the navigation bar
+11. **Dark Mode**: Toggle the theme using the moon/sun icon in the navigation bar

 ### For Developers

-#### Backend API Endpoints

 - `POST /auth/register` - Register a new user
   ```json